oravivek/learning-library/enterprise-manageability-library/operations-insights/capacity-planning-adb/capacity-planning-adb.md

       ![Left Pane](./images/capacity-planning.png " ")

-2. On the **Database Capacity Planning** page, you will obtain a fleet wide overview of your resource consumption and trends.
-CPU insights, storage insights, and memory insights give a quick view into top resource consumers now and forecasts potential resource bottlenecks over the selected time period.
+2. On the **Database Capacity Planning** page, you will obtain a fleet-wide overview of your resource consumption and trends.
+CPU insights, storage insights, and memory insights give a quick view into top resource consumers now and forecast potential resource bottlenecks over the selected period.

       ![Left Pane](./images/database-capacity-planning.png " ")